d-oit/github-repo-summary/readme.md

-# GitHub Repository Filter Script
+# GitHub Repository and Gist Filter Script

 This Python script filters and lists public GitHub repositories that:
 - Were **created** in a specified year.